wp-plugins/encyclopedia-lexicon-glossary-wiki-dictionary/readme.txt

 = Automatic installation =

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you do not need to leave your web browser.
-To do an automatic install of Encyclopedia, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.
+To do an automatic install of Encyclopedia, log in to your WordPress dashboard, navigate to the Plugins menu and click "Add New".

 In the search field type "Encyclopedia" and click "Search Plugins".
-Once you have found my plugin you can view details about it such as the the point release, rating and description.
+Once you have found my plugin you can view details about it such as the point release, rating and description.
 Most importantly of course, you can install it by simply clicking "Install Now".

 = Manual installation =